dnjsxor999/GRADER_EvaDB_project/README.md

 24
 ⏳ Generating Rubric by using LLM (may take a while)...
 ...

-⏳ Moving your file into current directory...
-✅ Rubric moved successfully from [source path] to [current path] (✅ Your Rubric is alread in this current directory!)
-[If your rubric file is in the current directory]

 ⏳ Loading Rubric into EvaDB Table
 ✅ Rubric successfully generated!